Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/Maps/MobileMap_SearchAndRoute/README.md

 ![](screenshot.png)

 ##How it works
-A `QDir` is created using a dedicated folder, and `MobileMapPackage`s are created using the `.mmpk` files contained in that directory.
-When a `Map` is selected, geocoding is performed using its `locatorTask`, and a `RouteTask` is created using its `transportationNetworks`.
-The logic for the geocoding and routing is similar to the standalone "Offline geocode" and "Find a route" samples.
+A `QDir` is created using a dedicated folder, and `MobileMapPackage`s are created using the `.mmpk` files contained in that directory. `These MobileMapPackages` are stored in a `QList` for future access.
+When a `Map` inside the package is selected, geocoding is performed using the package's `locatorTask`, and a `RouteTask` is created using its `transportationNetworks`.
+The logic for the geocoding and routing is similar to the "Offline geocode" and "Find a route" samples.
 The results are visually displayed with `GraphicsOverlay`s and a `Callout`.

 ##Features
 - Map